Stability Boundaries and Motor Performance in Delayed Robot-Mediated Dyadic Interactions: Analytical Derivation of Exact Stability Boundaries for Delayed Dyadic Interactions

+The maximum tolerable delay $\delta_m$ can be computed from \eqref{eq:delta_begin}–\ref{eq:delta_end}.
+For ideal dyadic interaction mediation by robots, it can be assumed that both robots possess identical dynamic parameters, i.e. $m = m_1 = m_2$ and $b = b_1 = b_2$.
+The equations above indicate that the system is delay-independent stable when $k \leq k_m$, where $k_m = \frac{b^2}{2 m}$.
+When $k > k_m$, the system remains stable if the time delay satisfies $\delta < \delta_m$, where

-The Nyquist criterion was plotted to verify the conjectures using different stiffness and delay values, as shown in Fig.~\ref{fig:nyquist}.
+Thus, for identical dyadic robots, the maximum tolerable delay $\delta_m$ can be directly obtained from \ref{eq:ideal}.
+Assuming an ideal model ($m_1 = m_2 = \M$, $b_1 = b_2 = \B$), we study the stability and the correlation among different parameters.
+From \eqref{eq:delta_begin}–\eqref{eq:delta_end}, we can formulate the following conjectures: \begin{enumerate} \item The system is delay-independent stable when $k \leq k_m$. \item The system is stable when $k > k_m$ and $\delta \leq \delta_m$. \item The system is unstable when $k > k_m$ and $\delta > \delta_m$. \end{enumerate} The Nyquist criterion was plotted to verify the conjectures using different stiffness and delay values, as shown in Fig.~\ref{fig:nyquist}.
 The interactive stiffness was set to $0.5\K$, $\K$, and $2\K$, where $\K = \mathcal{S}(\M,\B,\M,\B)$.
 The time delay was set to $0.5\Delta$, $\Delta$, and $2\Delta$, where $\Delta = \mathcal{D}(\M,\B,\M,\B,2\K)$.
 Because no feasible finite solution of $\mathcal{D}$ exists when $k \leq \K$, $\Delta$ was selected by substituting $2\K$.
 From the Nyquist plots, only Fig.~\ref{fig:nyquist}(i) exhibits system instability.
 Therefore, the system is delay-independent stable when the stiffness is $\K$ or $0.5\K$.
 When the stiffness is set to $2\K$, the system is stable when the delay is $0.5\Delta$ or $\Delta$, but becomes unstable when the delay is $2\Delta$.
 It is noted that the system is marginally stable when the stiffness is $2\K$ and the delay is $\Delta$.
 These results are consistent with our conjectures; however, this Nyquist-based stability analysis does not reveal the effect of inertia and damping on the system's vulnerability.